collab

 of unfinished poetry

-and watch the Universe..
+and watch the Universe

 shudder...

-I was there beyond the shadows
+so long I stood beyond the shadows

-beyond the untouchable
+beyond the kiss of moonglow

 watching you hesitate